johnkeel-thork/RIDAVENTURE/README.md

 # RIDAVENTURE
 Quebec Epic Motorcycle Adventure

-This GitHub project is dedicate to the RIDAVENTURE App and Website
+This project is dedicate to the RIDAVENTURE.ca App and Website

 =====================